 The research was produced by the International Disability and Development Consortium (IDDC)--supported by Light for the World, Open Society Foundations and several other leading disability rights and development organisations--who are calling on both governments and donors to urgently take action.

-The case for inclusive education
+The case for Inclusive Education

 #CostingEquity strongly recommends 'inclusive education' as the best method for governments and donors alike to reach children with disabilities: that is, quality learning opportunities for the vast majority of children within a mainstream system.

-Despite evidence of the significant benefits of inclusive education, particularly during early childhood development, most governments and external financers are not paying heed; too often ring-fencing small allocations for special education, or forgetting children with disabilities altogether.
+Despite evidence of the significant benefits of inclusive education, particularly during early childhood development, most governments and external financiers are not paying heed; too often ring-fencing small allocations for special education, or forgetting children with disabilities altogether.
 The report finds a persistent failure to invest in system-wide reform.

 "Inclusive education can drastically reduce out of school populations; it can remove learning barriers for every child; it can tackle discrimination in society; and, it is considerably cheaper than segregated education."